Serena Williams ends three-year title wait with Auckland Classic win, donates prize money

 Pegula was down 0-40 at the start of the second set before rallying to hold serve but the strain of facing the player who has dominated women’s tennis for two decades was showing.

-Williams broke on Pegula’s next service game and stayed in front until the end of the set to take the title and end a sequence of five defeats in finals since her 2017 win in Melbourne.
+Williams broke on Pegula’s next service game and stayed in front until the end to take the title and extinguish a sequence of five defeats in finals since her 2017 win in Melbourne.

-An emotional Williams donated her $43,000 winner’s cheque from the tournament to the Australian bushfire relief fund on Sunday.
+Williams, whose last tournament was the US Open in September, was looking for as much game time as possible in Auckland and an hour after winning the singles crown she was back on court partnering Wozniacki in the doubles final.

-She tempered celebrations after winning the title by saying her thoughts were with Australians.
+However, the pair were beaten 6-4, 6-4 by Americans Asia Muhammad and Taylor Townsend.